-So take pictures of the street outside your current property and send them to you removal company.
+So take pictures of the street outside your current property and send them to you removal company you have hired in Burwood or your vicinity.
 Then look up your new address on Google Earth and look for any likely access issues.
 If you’re moving to a block of flats with no lift, your movers need to know that too.

 The more information you can give your removal company, the better they’ll be able to judge the size of vehicle and number of lifters and handlers needed to handle the job in a reasonable time.